RetroDECK/ES-DE/USERGUIDE.md

 ~/ROMs/c64/Multidisk/Pirates/Pirates!.m3u
 ```

-It's highly recommended to create **.m3u** playlist files for multi-disk images as this simplifies the disk swapping in the emulator.
+It's highly recommended to create **.m3u** playlist files for multi-disk images as this automates (well it should) disk swapping in the emulator.
 It's then this .m3u file that should be selected for launching the game.

 The .m3u file simply contains a list of the game files, for example in the case of Last Ninja 2.m3u: